vhlk/ReadingImagesWithQt/README.md

 ![Image Viewer image of multiple open files](images/QtImageViewer2.png "Qt Image Viewer multiple open files")

 # How to run
+Start by loading one or more images (File > Open...).
+Use the Manu to control the image visualization and access specific functions.
+Next will be discussed platform specirics to run the application.

 ## Windows
-Just run the file "ReadingImagesQt.exe" at the releaseApp directory to test it!
+Just run the file "ReadingImagesQt.exe" at the "releaseApp" directory to test it!

 ## Building or other platforms
 ### Prerequisites